pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 - AWS_SECRET_ACCESS_KEY: `<aws secret access key from user created above>`
 - AWS_REGION: `<aws region used to create resources above>`
 - JOB_FILTER: `<taken from the jobs labels, to filter for which jobs runner will be created>`

+Lastly, edit your `config.json` file, and set the proper machine image and other properties.

 # Next and final steps
 1. Enable Github Actions by going to the Actions page and following the steps described